 But there’s more.
 Researchers have now discovered that H. pylori plays a role in appetite regulation.

 Before you eat, your bloodstream has high levels of the hunger-signaling hormone ghrelin.
 In people with H. pylori in their stomach, ghrelin levels diminish after eating.
 Then you know you’ve had enough to eat.

 But if you’re lacking H. pylori, your ghrelin levels remain elevated.
-You don’t know that you’re full and you keep eating.
+You don’t know that you’re full so you keep stuffing more in.

 Martin Blaser, one of the scientists leading the research, speculates that people without H. pylori, such as children given antibiotics to treat ear infections, are the most likely to gain weight.